Conservatory of Music of Puerto Rico: Relocation and internal changes

+In 2008, Guillermo L. Martínez offered a donation of $750,000 to the Conservatorio in exchange for naming a concert room/theater that was being constructed after him and that his name be highlighted in documents.
+In 2009, Antonio Barasorda joined as a professor within the Singing Department.
+That same year, Justino Díaz's tenure as resident artist came to an end.
+Gil pushed for POSJU to be replaced by a Program named 100x35 during the Luis Fortuño administration.
+To fund this initiative, the rector collaborated with Roberto Arango in a project to redirect a million in funds from the ICP's Fondo Puertorriqueño para el Quehacer Cultural towards it.
+Control over the funds for the Orquesta System and Juvenile/Infantile Chorus was also proposed, but defeated before the Senate.
+During the following years, support for Gil dwindled and she was ousted following an investigation requested by the Board of Directors (led by Firpi) to Dean of Administration Juan Carlos Hernández in January 2013, being replaced by Hernández Mergal.
+His stay was brief and he was replaced by Carlos Conde.

+The Preparatory School Dean's Office was created when the Conservatorio was reorganized, working along Administration and Finances, Student Affairs, Academic Affairs.
+Also absorbing the String Program and the elemental, intermediate and advanced orchestras.
+A Pre-School Education Program was included, helping identify talented children.
+Teachers were trained to teach children from kinder to sixth grade.
+The Jazz and Caribbean Music Department was also created with brief consideration from the Academic Senate, leading to the program beginning with an emphasis on jazz but not touching on the eponymous regional (or Puerto Rican) music.
+Alfonso Fuentes made an assessment in 2010 arguing that the concept needed work, also noting that the Caribbean history was not actually being taught.

+Student participation in the MONCA continued until 2010.
+On May 20, 2011, the Conservatorio announced new degrees in Puerto Rican cuatro, Caribbean music and jazz.

 Academics

 The conservatory offers a variety of post-secondary degrees in music, the post-graduate program offers bachelor's degrees in:musical composition, music education, voice, classical guitar, symphony instruments, jazz, Caribbean music, and piano.
 The graduate program consists of: master's degrees in music education, voice, classical guitar, symphony instruments and piano, as well as artists diplomas in voice, classical guitar, symphony instruments, jazz, Caribbean music, and piano.
 It also offers continuing education programs, and teacher certifications.
 In addition to its regular academic programs, it organizes various international student exchange programs with music schools all around the world.

 The Conservatory's Preparatory School offers programs for children, teenagers and adults with the purpose of encouraging music appreciation within the local community.
 These programs do not offer degrees or certifications, but provide basic to near expert level teaching to regular citizens who are not in its formal academic program.

 Accreditations

 The conservatory is accredited by various federal and state educational associations, including: